French dip sliders made with roast beef, cheese, Hawaiian rolls and au jus for dipping are a great way to feed a hungry family.

 From the Erie area?
 Try using roast beef with juice or “Ox Roast.”

 We live right outside Erie, PA and we have this delicious roast beef that comes with juices and we call it “Ox Roast.”
 It doesn’t make a lot of sense because it’s not really Ox.
 It’s roast beef.
 But it doesn’t even matter because it’s absolutely delicious.
 So if you happen to live near Erie, or have something similar in your area, then you can use this style roast beef for this recipe.
 Here, you can find ox roast in a tub in the freezer section.
 You just thaw it and it’s ready to eat, already cooked.

 If you don’t have anything like this near you, no biggie, just go with the canned beef consommé and add deli roast beef.

 I prefer the Savory Butter Hawaiian Rolls.

 Your choice here but I am not a fan of the sweet rolls with this particular recipe.
-The sweet rolls are awesome with things like pulled pork but for these more savory roast beef French dip sliders, I feel the savory rolls are a better compliment.
-The savory butter Hawaiian rolls package will look like this:
+The sweet rolls are awesome with things like pulled pork but for these more salty than sweet roast beef French dip sliders, I feel the savory rolls are a better compliment.

 How to Prevent the Hawaiian Rolls from Getting Soggy

-I recommend laying the cheese down on the rolls before the juicy roast beef to prevent the roast beef juices from soaking into the rolls while the outside bakes to a crisp.
+I recommend laying the cheese down on the rolls before the roast beef (especially if you’re using the roast beef that comes with juices) to prevent the roast beef juices from soaking into the rolls while the outside bakes to a crisp.
 If you want to be extra safe, you can also spread a thin layer of butter or mayonnaise on the insides of the buns.
-This will help seal juices out.
+This will help seal juices out and add a little richness too.
 Again, up to you and if you can spare the extra calories. 😉

 Add some extra flavor.